 (c) from enforcing an agreement referred to in paragraph (a) or (b).

-108. Items for personal use in educational programme
+108. Items to be supplied by student for personal use in educational programme, determining etc.

 (1) The principal of a government school may from time to time determine the items that are to be supplied by a student for the student’s personal use in the school’s educational programme.